Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Conveniently located to serve Fort Myers

 Entropion occurs as a result of laxity of tendons and/or muscles, trauma, scarring, or previous surgeries.
+In some cases, it is caused by inflammation or an infection.
+Aging is also a factor for developing entropion.

 While there are many ways to lessen the symptoms of entropion, full treatment of the condition is the optimal solution.
 If your entropion occurred due to an infection or active inflammation, treating the infected or inflamed eye may return your eyelid to its normal alignment.
 However, if the tissue has been scarred, this may not be enough to resolve the condition.